Categories

 Incrementally building FAIR Digital Objects with Specimen Data Refinery workflows Poster abstract presented at FAIR Digital Objects conference (FDO2022)

-Recording provenance of workflow runs with RO-Crate Preprint submitted to PLOS One
+Recording provenance of workflow runs with RO-Crate Journal article published in PLOS One

 Chapter 6: Discussion and conclusions Overall consideration of this thesis.